vincent-cinardo/cruise-through-the-comets/README.md

 # Unamed Alien Game

-A game where you play as a randomly generated alien on a randomly generated planet, where those aliens are also randomly generated.
+A simple game where you play as an alien and dodge asteroids for as long as possible.
+This game was made to for me to practice game development and programming.